Town: South Carolina

+Tennessee

+Some Tennessee municipalities are called "cities" and others are called "towns."
+These terms do not have legal significance in Tennessee and are not related to population, date of establishment, or type of municipal charter.

 Texas

 In Texas, although some municipalities refer to themselves as "towns" or "villages" (to market themselves as an attractive place to live), these names have no specific designation in Texas law; legally all incorporated places are considered cities.

 Utah

 In Utah, the legal use of the terms town and city is based on population.
 A municipality with a population of 1,000 or more is a city, while less than 1,000 is a town.
 In addition, cities are divided into five separate classes based on the population.

 Virginia

 In Virginia, a town is an incorporated municipality similar to a city (though with a smaller required minimum population).
 But while cities are by Virginia law independent of counties, towns are contained within counties.